Quickstart: Run end-to-end tests at scale with Microsoft Playwright Testing Preview

 You've now prepared the configuration for running your Playwright tests in the cloud with Microsoft Playwright Testing.
 You can either use the Playwright CLI to run your tests, or use the Playwright Test Visual Studio Code extension.

-Run a single test at scale
+Run a single test with the service

 After you validate that the test runs successfully, you can gradually increase the test load by running more tests with the service.